The right to believe, to worship and witness

 In early February 2023, a large data leak from Roskomnadzor subsidiary GRChTs (Main Radio Frequency Centre) yielded a list of individuals and organisations on whom Roskomnadzor had compiled such reports between 2020 and 2022.

-The SOVA Centre monitors religion in Russian society, the misuse of Russia's Extremism Law, and ultra-nationalism and xenophobia in Russia.
+The SOVA Center monitors religion in Russian society, the misuse of Russia's Extremism Law, and ultra-nationalism and xenophobia in Russia.
 It was itself declared a foreign agent on 30 December 2016.

 Andrey Kurayev is a well-known critic of the Moscow Patriarchate who has himself been demoted from the rank of Archdeacon and threatened with defrocking over comments he made about a senior cleric who died of Covid in 2020.
-In August 2022, a Moscow court fined him 30,000 Roubles under Administrative Code Article 20.3.3 for anti-war statements on his LiveJournal blog.
+In August 2022, a Moscow court fined him 30,000 Roubles under Administrative Code Article 20.3.3 ("Public actions aimed at discrediting the use of the Armed Forces of the Russian Federation") for anti-war statements on his LiveJournal blog.

 Since Russia's renewed invasion of Ukraine, Roskomnadzor has blocked access to over 10,000 websites, both Russian and foreign, for reasons of "military censorship", according to a report of 8 February 2023 by digital rights organisation Roskomsvoboda.
 Such sites have generally described events in Ukraine as a "war", discussed Russian losses or alleged atrocities, or criticised the Russian government and armed forces.